What Is a Flex Loan and Should You Consider One?

 There may come a time when you’re looking to access money quickly to pay for unexpected expenses.
 A flex loan provides you with exactly that.

 However, a flex loan is one of many lending options out there.
 Whether it’s one you want to consider will depend on your financial needs, creditworthiness, and other factors.
-Here are some FAQs and information to think about if you are in the process of making that decision.
+Here are some FAQs and information about flex loans if you are in the process of making that decision.

 What is a flex loan?